-13. The Respondent does not owe the novel duty of care alleged.
-The duty as pleaded is framed at too high a level of abstraction and, as noted, would involve the Court in assessing at the point of breach questions of policy-making unsuited to judicial determination.
-The duty must be rejected for those reasons.
-Further, consideration of the relevant salient features point overwhelmingly against recognition of the duty.
+13. The Respondent does not owe the novel duty of care or alternative duty of care alleged.
+The duty and alternative duty as pleaded are framed at too high a level of abstraction and, as noted, would involve the Court in assessing at the point of breach questions of policy-making unsuited to judicial determination.
+The duty and alternative duty must be rejected for those reasons.
+Further, consideration of the relevant salient features point overwhelmingly against recognition of the duty and alternative duty.